-A story on ABC's Lateline at 9:30pm on Monday 14 August show that documents obtained by the ABC show the extent to which Johnson and Johnson oversold its surgical mesh products, which are used to treat incontinence and prolapse after childbirth.
+A story on ABC's Lateline at 9:30pm on Monday 14 August 2017 reveals that documents obtained by the ABC show the extent to which Johnson and Johnson oversold its surgical mesh products, which are used to treat incontinence and prolapse after childbirth.
 Find out more here.

 The Australian Commission on Safety and Quality in Healthcare would like information about your experience of requesting your medical records.
 This survey aims to gather information about the relevant hospitals or state health departments where you have encountered problems getting your records and/or you have been charged a fee.

 The information will then be collated and provided to the Commission so they can follow up with the health services.
 Their request to the health service to waive fees is is not guaranteed to have an outcome, but this seems worth pursuing.

 If you have been charged a fee and want to see if it can be refunded, leave your details at the bottom of this short survey for follow up.